Youzhou (ancient China): Jin dynasty

 Wang Jun in Youzhou remained loyal to the Eastern Jin regime in Jiankang and repelled several attacks by one of Liu Yuan's subordinates, Shi Le, an ethnic Jie.
-Shi Le then used wealth to buy off Wang Jun's ally, Duan Jilujuan and Duan Mopei.
+Shi Le then used wealth to buy off Wang Jun's ally, Duan Jilujuan and Duan Mobo.
 This angered Wang Jun, who arranged for the Tuoba Xianbei from the west to attack the Duan Xianbei, but the latter prevailed.
 In 314, Shi Le pretended to surrender to Wang Jun, who fell for the ruse and lowered his guard.
 Shi Le then captured and killed Wang Jun, but You Prefecture fell to the control of Duan Pidi, of the Xianbei Duan clan.
 In 319, Shi Le, founded his own kingdom, the Later Zhao, in Xiangguo (modern day Xingtai, Hebei Province), defeated Duan Pidi and captured You Prefecture.

 In 349, the Later Zhao regime was subverted by Ran Min, which founded the Ran Wei regime in southern Hebei.
 During this turmoil, the Murong clan of the Xianbei from the Liaodong region launched a southern invasion.
 The Murong clan had founded the Kingdom of Yan (Former Yan) in 337 but remained a vassal of the Eastern Jin dynasty.
 In 350, Murong Jun, the Prince of Yan, at the suggestion of his half brother Murong Chui, attacked the Later Zhao and Ran Wei in the name of restoring northern China to Jin rule.
 They quickly captured You.
 In 352, Murong Jun declared himself emperor and moved the capital from Jicheng (棘城) in modern Liaoning to Jicheng (蓟城) in You Prefecture.
 Five years later the capital of this kingdom moved south to Ye.

 In 370, the Former Yan Kingdom was conquered by the Former Qin Kingdom, led by Fu Jiān an ethnic Di and his general, Wang Meng.
 They were assisted by Murong Chui, who defected from the Former Yan due to court intrigue.
 In 383, after the Former Qin was defeated by the Eastern Jin in the Battle of Feishui, Murong Chui founded the Kingdom of Later Yan, which occupied much of the territories of the Former Yan, including You.
 To the west, the Tuoba Xianbei founded the Kingdom of Northern Wei in 386 and invaded the Northern Yan in 396, capturing Yuyang, Ji and other cities in You Prefecture.
 By 439, the Northern Wei extinguished the last of the Sixteen Kingdoms and unified northern China.